mprinc/vuejs.org/src/v2/guide/components-slots.md

 </current-user>
 ```

-Note that the abbreviated syntax for default slot **cannot** be mixed with named slots, as it would lead to scope ambiguity:
+Note that the <span class='definition'>abbreviated syntax for default slot **cannot** be mixed with named slots</span>, as it would lead to scope ambiguity:

 ``` html
 <!-- INVALID, will result in warning -->